Viola adunca

 - Growth rate/ease: fast growing, easy to grow

-- Special features & uses: leaves have long been used medicinally for cough and lung congestion, in poultices to relieve pain (note - only leave on for a few hours as they can cause skin irritation), and as a laxative; flowers are edible and can be used in salads, cakes decorations and medicinal teas; landscape uses include pollinator gardens, woodland gardens, meadowscapes and as a groundcover; often a critical component of butterfly habitat restoration projects
+- Special features & uses: groundcover; medicinally the leaves have long been used for cough and lung congestion, in poultices to relieve pain (note - only leave on for a few hours as they can cause skin irritation), and as a laxative; flowers are edible and can be used in salads, cakes decorations and medicinal teas; landscape uses include pollinator gardens, woodland gardens, meadowscapes; often a critical component of butterfly habitat restoration projects

-Gardening with Early-blue Violet: This sweet, versatile little plant is exceptionally tolerant of whatever nature, or your garden conditions, can throw at it - such as salt spray, seasonal drought, fluctuating moisture levels, and disturbance.
-But, as with most plants, it will perform best in mature soils with high organic matter.
-It’s explosive seed pods will hurl seed an impressive distance for such a small stature.
+Gardening with Early-blue Violet: This sweet, versatile little plant is exceptionally tolerant of whatever mother nature, or your garden, can throw at it - such as salt spray, seasonal drought, fluctuating moisture levels, and disturbance.
+But, as with many plants, it will perform best in mature soils with high organic matter.
+Its explosive seed pods will hurl seed an impressive distance for such a small stature.
 And, thanks to our friends the ants, new plants can even turn up in far-flung corners of your yard - or your neighbors - which is great news for the pollinators!

-Photo Credit 1: "Hookedspur Violet - Viola adunca" by YellowstoneNPS is licensed under CC PDM 1.0
+Photo Credit 1 (flowerclose): "Hookedspur Violet - Viola adunca" by YellowstoneNPS is marked with Public Domain Mark 1.0.